ExpediaGroup/waggle-dance/README.md

       - name: waggle_prod
         remote-meta-store-uris: thrift://federatedProdMetastore:9083

 Using this example Waggle Dance will prefix all databases and will require the prefix to be present in queries in order to map to correct metastores.
 The query: `select * from waggle_prod_etldata` will effectively be this query: `select * from etldata` on the federated metastore.
 If a database is encountered that is not prefixed the primary metastore is used to resolve the database name.
 Any duplicate database name is made unique by prefixing it.

 Newly created databases are immediately accessible - no service restart is necessary.

+Alternatively, Waggle Dance can be configured to use a static list of unprefixed databases in the configuration `waggle-dance-federations.yml`:`federated-meta-stores[n].mapped-databases`.
+Example configuration:

+`waggle-dance-server.yml`:

+    database-resolution: PREFIXED

+`waggle-dance-federation.yml`:

+    primary-meta-store:
+      name: primary
+      remote-meta-store-uris: thrift://primaryLocalMetastore:9083
+    federated-meta-stores:
+      - name: waggle_prod
+        remote-meta-store-uris: thrift://federatedProdMetastore:9083
+        mapped-databases:
+        - etldata

+In this scenario, like in the previous example, the query: `select * from waggle_prod_etldata` will effectively be this query: `select * from etldata` on the federated metastore.
+If a another database exists in `waggle_prod` this won't be visible to clients.

 ## Sample run through